wappenull/UnityPlayerLogAnalyzer/README.md

 - Notepad++

 (Not all caese are thoroughly tested, if you output nasty character or pattern to output message, it could mess up).

+## Known Issues
+The program will look for certain line to capture, but these keywords and function name change could internally by Unity over the releases.
+Such as `UnityEngine.DebugLogHandler:Internal_Log` 2019.4.19 becomes `StackTraceUtility:ExtractStackTrace` in 2019.4.26.
+I have included both keyword to the code.
+But have not yet test with any future version (Unity 2020) If the program does not recognize log line for the version you are using, you might have to do a soft mod yourself.